julioacuna28/MHCP-Mini-Tutorial/README.md

 This repository was created to show a tutorial on how to create a 3D model in Blender from a reference image, to which texture painting is applied manually.
 It can then be imported into the Horizon World Desktop Editor in FBX format to be used as part of any virtual world you want to develop.

 # Requirements
-* Blender 2.93
+✔️ Blender 2.93
-* Horizon World Desktop Editor
+✔️ Horizon World Desktop Editor
-* Reference image that will be used to create our 3D model.
+✔️Reference image that will be used to create our 3D model.

 # The stated Learning Objectives for this tutorial are:
 * Learn to model in 3D space using a background image without prior pencil and paper drawing skills.